Holy Trinity Church is the people much more than the building. Together we are …

 - people of all ages who enjoy living as close to Jesus as we can,

-- an ecumenical partnership, with links to the Anglican, Methodist and URC organisations, but we meet and work as a single community, and
+- an ecumenical partnership, with links to the Anglican, Methodist, but meeting and working as a single community

-- located in Bradley Stoke, a couple of minutes from the M4-M5 junction.
+- located in Bradley Stoke, a couple of minutes from the M4-M5 Almondsbury intersection.

 Our history and future

 Bradley Stoke started appearing on the map in the 1970s, and early in the building phase a group of Christians started meeting in a blue portacabin, affectionately known as the Blue Hut.
-The church was established as a ‘ecumenical partnership’, in which the Anglican, Methodist and United Reformed churches set up a shared venture.
+The church was established as an ‘ecumenical partnership’, in which the Anglican, Methodist and United Reformed churches set up a shared venture.
+The new building including a 210 place Primary School was fully opened in 1994.

 The houses and population grew to over 28,000, during this time the Anglican church also set up Christ the King church towards the Parkway/Little Stoke end of the town.